TrueLayer/truelayer-client-javascript/README.md

     });
     ```

-3. After the code is obtained, this can be exchanged for an access token.
+3. After the code is obtained, it can be exchanged for an access token.

     ```javascript
     const tokens = await client.exchangeCodeForToken(env.REDIRECT_URI, code);